FOGProject/fog-docs/docs/management/host-management.md

     wired only), serial number(if available in BIOS), Make/Model, and other Hardware information with the FOG server.

--   For more information on these commands please see:
+-   For more information on these commands please see: [[client-side-tasks#Client Side Tasks]]
-    `management/client-side-tasks:Client Side Tasks`{.interpreted-text
-    role="ref"}

 ### Method 2: Adding a new host via Quick Registration